ge-flight-analytics/EmsApi.Client/README.md

 | EmsApiUsername | The username to use for authentication with the api. |
 | EmsApiPassword | The base64 encoded password for the user. |

-# Building from source
+# Developing

-## Build Prerequisites
+## Build prerequisites
-* Dotnetcore 2.0+
+* .NET 5
+* Visual Studio 2019 >= 16.8 (Optional)

+## Editor prerequisites
+* Text editor or IDE of your choice
+* An EditorConfig extension, to enforce code style rules
+* The SpecFlow extension for writing unit tests

 ## Compilation targets
 The project is built as a .netstandard2.0 library, which will allow it to work with .NET Framework 4.6.1+ and .NET core 2.0+.
 Supported frameworks can be found [here](https://github.com/dotnet/standard/blob/master/docs/versions/netstandard2.0.md).

-## Build the repository
-* Open `EmsApi.sln` and build the whole solution, or run `dotnet build` in the root directory.

-## Try out the examples
-* Clone the repository.
-* Change directories to `Examples\DotnetCoreConsole`
-* Run `dotnet run`.
-* Open the other examples in the appropriate editor (Winforms / WPF requires Visual Studio)

-## Include the library in your own project (using source)
-* Download this repository and build `EmsApi.sln`
-* Start a new project or solution in Visual Studio.
-* In the Solution Explorer, right click the References entry under the project and choose Add Reference...
-* Select Browse, locate the output directory under `.\Client\bin`
-	* Check the checkbox for `EmsApi.Client.dll` and `EmsApi.Dto.dll`
-* Add nuget references for `Refit 4.6.30` and `Newtonsoft JSON 11.0.2` to your project.

-# Developing

-## Editor Prerequisites
-* Text editor or IDE of your choice
-* An EditorConfig extension, to enforce code style rules
-* The SpecFlow extension for writing unit tests.
+The unit test project targets .NET 5.

 ## Build
-The library can be built using any of the following options:
-* Running `dotnet build` in the `src` directory of the repository
+Run `dotnet build` in the `src` directory or build with Visual Studio.
-* Opening the `src/EmsApi.sln` file with visual studio and building

 ## Test
-Tests can be run in the following manner:
-* Running `dotnet test` in the `src` directory to run xunit tests
-* Opening the `.\src\Tests\SpecFlow\EmsApi.Tests.SpecFlow.sln` file with visual studio and using the test runner to run xunit and specflow tests

-Currently tests are split between two projects, one for regular xunit tests and one for SpecFlow tests.
-Once SpecFlow supports .net core everything can be done with dotnet test and a single project.
-SpecFlow tests must be run on Windows and should be run before a release.

-## Pipeline
+Run `dotnet test` in the `src` directory or use the Visual Studio test explorer.
+Many tests will talk to a real API endpoint and require the `EmsApiTestEndpoint`, `EmsApiTestUsername`, and `EmsApiTestPassword` environment variables to be set.

+## Automated build and test
-The project is built using an Azure DevOps pipeline.
+The project is built using an [Azure DevOps pipeline](https://dev.azure.com/ge-flight-analytics/EmsApi.Client/_build?definitionId=1&_a=summary).
 Pull requests to the master branch are built and the nuget packages are attached to the pipeline run.
 Version number tags (e.g. `v1.2.3`) are built and also pushed to nuget.org.

 ## Releases
 * Prior to a release, the version number should be updated in `src/Build.Directory.props` as part of a pull request.